About

 Abstract

-How should governments split broadband subsidies between affordability and deployment?
-I study the Affordable Connectivity Program (ACP) and the Broadband Equity, Access, and Deployment (BEAD) program within one welfare framework.
-I combine cross-state event studies with a tract-level structural model of demand, pricing, and entry estimated on 170,419 products across 66,454 census tracts.
-I recover entry fixed costs across 727,601 provider-tier positions using a moment-inequality estimator that scales where solving the entry game would not.
-ACP reduced prices 7–10 percent at peak and shifted demand toward faster plans; BEAD shows smaller, lagged effects consistent with construction timelines.
-The programs are complements, not substitutes: BEAD's gains concentrate in unserved and monopoly tracts and are flat across income, whereas ACP's concentrate in low-income households and are flat across market structure.
-Each addresses a binding constraint; together they imply a sequencing rule—build where deployment is uneconomic, then target affordability where price still binds.
+Should broadband subsidies target affordability or deployment?
+I study the Affordable Connectivity Program (ACP) and the Broadband Equity, Access, and Deployment (BEAD) program in one welfare framework, combining cross-state event studies with a tract-level structural model of demand, pricing, and entry estimated on 170,419 products across 66,454 census tracts.
+I bound entry fixed costs across provider-tier markets with a moment-inequality estimator that scales where solving the entry game would not.
+ACP cut prices 7–10 percent at peak and shifted demand toward faster plans; BEAD’s effects are smaller and lagged, consistent with construction timelines.
+The programs complement rather than substitute for each other: BEAD’s gains concentrate in unserved and monopoly tracts and are flat across income; ACP’s concentrate in low-income households and are flat across market structure.
+Each addresses a binding constraint.
+Together they imply a sequencing rule: build where deployment is uneconomic, then target affordability where price still binds.

 Interests